Exactlywb/HashTable/README.md

 It also is the useless function which has too many collisions.

-* _The ASCII sum hash_ which returns a sum of ASCII numbers of chars in string
+* _The ASCII sum hash_ which returns a sum of ASCII codes of chars in string

 <p align = "center">
   <img src="https://github.com/Exactlywb/HashTable/blob/master/unoptimized/csv/asciiSum.png"/>